authzed/workshops/mcp-assisted-authorization/1-setup.md

 1. Ask AuthZed for a pattern
 2. Build/test it locally with SpiceDB
 3. Export to file when done
-4. ??? (maybe deploy to AuthZed Cloud?)
+4. ??? (maybe deploy to AuthZed Cloud)
 5. PROFIT
 ```